Intro: “Not the face!”

-That’s all there is to it.
 The defense bonus helps safeguard mobile targets, which are particularly vulnerable to attack by virtue of lower HP, lighter armor, or (in the case of the head) vital importance.
-The rule is realistic, too; watch how much more quickly a boxer can pull his head back from a punch than he can move his whole body.
+It’s realistic, too; watch how much more quickly a boxer can pull his head back from a punch than he can move his whole body.

 Variants and options

 Allow the mobile extremity bonus for legs or feet supporting the body, on a successful Jumping roll.
 (Or, for another take on this, use the Acrobatic Dodge rule, but let Jumping replace Acrobatics if the target is the legs.
 Make that Jumping +2 if the target is the feet.)
 That’s the classic “jump over the sword” move for swashbucklers atop tables!

 If the defender takes a Dodge penalty for encumbrance or any other loss of overall mobility, halve the penalty (round down) for body parts that receive the mobile extremity bonus.

 Example: Extra-Heavy encumbrance leaves you with -4 on Dodge when an attack targets your body.
 But a Dodge to move your head or arm out of the way of danger suffers only a -2, and gains the +1 for a mobile extremity (for a net -1).